 Colby Liberal Arts Symposium:

-The oral thesis defense will be held before the beginning of finals.
+The oral thesis defense will be held before the end of the second week of May.
 Students will be asked to give a 10-minute summary of their thesis work and to answer questions from the thesis committee.
 The faculty sponsor, the reader, and the outside reviewer will participate.
-At the end of the defense, the faculty sponsor will review the committee decision and any changes to the thesis mandated by the committee with the honors candidate.
+At the end of the defense, the faculty sponsor will review with the student the committee decision and any changes to the thesis mandated by the committee.
+Once the student completes thesis revisions, the faculty sponsor and student will review final formatting.

 Before the End of the Finals Period: